Leading the First Design System at BrainCo

 E.g., "segmented_control/active_label"

-Note: After confirming with the developers, I learned that this change didn't add to extra workload for our developers.
+Note: After confirming with the developers, I learned that this change didn't add to extra workload for our developers, and they were happy to make the change in the code.

 Ensuring the Scalable Growth of the Design System